Geborgen/nordic-souls/README.md

 ## I found a bug!

 Visit the [issues](https://github.com/Geborgen/nordic-souls/issues) tab to see if your issue was already reported.
 If not, create a new issue.
-Please be as detailed as possible.
+Please be as detailed as possible, and use the template provided.

 ## Changelog